The Claudia Quintet are criminally under-sung in England, despite being together now for 19 years and eight top-notch albums.

 But not all of the inspirations are so predictable.
 “Pure Poem” is a very short piece based on concrete/phonetic poet Shigeru Matusi’s “Pure Poem 1007-1103”, a text comprised of sequences of Roman numerals (used by Kenneth Goldsmith to illustrate his theory of “Uncreative Writing”); and “JFK Beagle” and “Newark Beagle” are dedicated to the respective airport’s drug-sniffing-out security dogs.

 Why shorter works?
 “When tunes are longer,” says Hollenbeck, “there tend to be moments when not a whole lot is happening.
-If you have a really short tune, the whole thing has to be compelling,” by which he does his own back catalogue, where anything over ten minutes is rare, a huge disservice, but makes an admittedly good point.
+If you have a really short tune, the whole thing has to be compelling,” by which he does his own back catalogue, where anything under ten minutes is rare, a huge disservice, but makes an admittedly good point.

 Moran’s gleaming vibes make a perfect introduction to the starlit gloaming of “Nightbreak”, then play in counterpoint to the melodic warmth of Speed’s clarinet and Wierenga’s accordion and a pliant rhythm.
 Hypnotic’s not quite right though: the vibe is nocturnal calm but absolutely lucid.